Kinfe123/md-jsonify/README.md

 I really welcome any individual who wants to participate and contribute on this project to make more stable , raise an issue and let discuss on them or send pr , i will review it anyways

+if you want in great detail follow this (link)['./CONTRIBUTING.md']